N 940 200 (Acyclovir 200 mg)

 Pill imprint N 940 200 has been identified as Acyclovir 200 mg.

-Acyclovir is used in the treatment of herpes simplex; herpes zoster; herpes simplex, suppression; ramsay hunt syndrome; herpes simplex encephalitis (and more), and belongs to the drug class purine nucleosides.
+Acyclovir is used in the treatment of herpes simplex, mucocutaneous/immunocompetent host; cold sores; varicella-zoster; herpes simplex; herpes simplex, suppression (and more), and belongs to the drug class purine nucleosides.
 There is no proven risk in humans during pregnancy.
-Acyclovir 200 mg is not subject to the Controlled Substances Act.
+Acyclovir 200 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 200 mg

 - 19.00 mm

 FD&C Blue No. 1

 FD&C Blue No. 2

 |NDC Code||Manufacturer / Repackager|